Monty Hall problem: Standard assumptions

-When any of these assumptions is varied, it can change the probability of winning by switching doors as detailed in the section below.
-It is also typically presumed that the car is initially hidden randomly behind the doors and that, if the player initially chooses the car, then the host's choice of which goat-hiding door to open is random.
-Some authors, independently or inclusively, assume that the player's initial choice is random as well.
+It is also presumed that the car is placed (uniformly) at random behind one of the doors and that, if the player initially chooses the car, then the host's choice of which goat-hiding door to open is also made (uniformly) at random.

+Under these standard assumptions, the probability of winning the car after switching is 2/3.
+Varying the assumptions can change the probability of winning by switching doors as detailed in the section below.

+These assumptions specify the mathematical model of host behavior and prize distribution being analyzed.
+In a decision-theoretic reading, whether switching is rational for the contestant also depends on the contestant knowing, or having reason to assume, that the host follows this protocol.

 Simple solutions

 Three initial configurations of the game.
 In two of them, the player wins by switching away from the choice made before a door was opened.

 The solution presented by Savant in Parade shows the three possible arrangements of one car and two goats behind three doors and the result of staying or switching after initially picking door 1 in each case: